nautobot/nautobot/docs/index.md

 ### Serve as a "Source of Truth"

-NetBox intends to represent the _desired_ state of a network versus its _operational_ state.
+Nautobot intends to represent the _desired_ state of a network versus its _operational_ state.
 As such, automated import of live network state is strongly discouraged.
-All data created in NetBox should first be vetted by a human to ensure its integrity.
-NetBox can then be used to populate monitoring and provisioning systems with a high degree of confidence.
+All data created in Nautobot should first be vetted by a human to ensure its integrity.
+Nautobot can then be used to populate monitoring and provisioning systems with a high degree of confidence.

 ### Keep it Simple